 - In an effort to reduce touch points on the water fountains, we installed 19 new bottle refill stations during the summer of 2020.
 This gives the college nearly 50 units in 27 buildings around campus.
 This includes at least one in each first-year residence hall and all academic buildings.
 The introduction of these units supports the College’s efforts to reduce the use of plastic water bottles and the use of rented office coolers on campus.

 - Each May, departing students donate reusable items for our Give It Up for Good Sale.
 To date, the annual sale has raised more than $300,000 for the United Way of Adams County, preventing approximately 420 tons of materials from entering the waste stream.

-- The Jaeger Center is Gold certified by the Leadership in Energy and Environmental Design Green Building Rating System, which means it uses fewer resources, reduces waste and negative environmental impacts, and decreases life cycle costs.
+- The Jaeger Center and the construction of the Janet Morgan Riggs (JMR) Student Center are Gold certified by the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
+This means that they use fewer resources, reduce waste and negative environmental impacts, and decrease life cycle costs.

 - The roof of the Jaeger Center is also lined with solar panels that offset the energy consumption of the entire athletic facility by approximately 25 percent.

 - New Energy Star appliances have replaced old refrigerators, microwaves, washers, and dryers in campus housing.